 Those who have ever taken a yoga class know firsthand the sense of calmness and well-being that follows, and they’ve probably experienced the sensation of lightness in the muscles brought on by long, gentle stretches.
 The health benefits are well-documented, but its benefits for those in addiction recovery go far beyond improving physical health.

-Any high-quality treatment program will take a holistic approach to treatment that addresses issues of body, mind and spirit.
-At Elevation Behavioral Health, yoga is an integral part of our program because it strengthens and soothes body, mind and spirit, promotes mindfulness, reduces stress and fosters good physical and mental health.
+Any high-quality treatment program will take a holistic approach to treatment that addresses issues of body, mind, and spirit.
+At Elevation Behavioral Health, yoga is an integral part of our program because it strengthens and soothes the body, mind, and spirit, promotes mindfulness, reduces stress, and fosters good physical and mental health.

 Yoga and Mindfulness

 Yoga brings the mind and body into the present, where the focus is on what’s happening in the here and now.
 How does the body feel?
 What is the state of mind?
 What emotions are present?
 Being in tune with one’s physical and mental state is the cornerstone of mindfulness, and practices in mindfulness, including yoga, are fast becoming proven therapies for preventing relapse, according to an article published in the journal Substance Abuse.

 Mindful recovery is all about being aware of thoughts and attitudes, accepting them as they arise, observing them non-judgmentally, and learning to reshape them.
 Practicing mindfulness through yoga can help people in recovery navigate cravings, make healthy lifestyle choices and—perhaps most importantly—recognize the early signs of relapse.